-- SSRC of Media Source: 32 bits - The receiver shall set this field to the SSRC of the media source (incoming stream) to which this NACK message is related. - Packet Sequence Start (PSS): 32 bits The receiver shall set this field to the RTP sequence number of the first packet lost. - Bitmask of following Lost Packets (BLP): 32 bits bit 1, and its most significant bit as bit 32, the receiver shall set bit i of the bit mask to '1' to request retransmission of packet number (PSS+i) (modulo 2^32).
+• SSRC of Media Source: 32 bits

+The receiver shall set this field to the SSRC of the media source (incoming stream) to which this NACK message is related.

+- Packet Sequence Start (PSS): 32 bits The receiver shall set this field to the extended 32-bit RTP sequence number of the first packet lost. - Bitmask of following Lost Packets (BLP): 32 bits

+The receiver shall use the BLP field to report losses of any of the 32 packets immediately following the packet indicated by the PSS.
+Denoting the BLP's least significant bit as bit 1, and its most significant bit as bit 32, the receiver shall set bit i of the bit mask to '1' to request retransmission of packet number (PSS+i) (modulo 2^32).
 If BLP is zero, then only one packet (with sequence number PSS) is being requested by the receiver.
 Senders shall not assume that a receiver has received a packet because its corresponding bit mask in the BLP was set to 0.